As a honeymoon and tourist destination, Mexico really has it all.

 Perfect, pristine beaches, exciting jungle adventures, vibrant, buzzing cities and a rich, fascinating culture make it one of the best vacation spots in the world.

 Mexico’s most famous vacation destinations are pretty well known.
 Places like Cancun, Tulum and the Yucatan Peninsula, while undoubtedly stunning, are headline attractions for love birds and holidaymakers.
+One can find plenty of relaxing and romantic accommodation options to fit your every preference.
 But Mexico is a surprisingly easy and friendly place to explore, so getting away from the well known spots can be a great idea.

 So if you are planning a cruise to Ensenada, Mexico, or just considering your next awesome trip, why not branch out and explore Mexico’s Pacific west coast.
 You’ll discover some extraordinary locations, a bunch of hidden gems, and plenty of gorgeous spots that aren’t yet on the mainstream tourist trail.